Latest update on Covid-19 confirmed cases and deaths in Ireland

 The Health Protection Surveillance Centre has given its latest update on Covid-19 confirmed cases and deaths in Ireland

-There were no deaths reported today to the Health Protection Surveillance Centre.
-There has been a total of 1,753 COVID-19 related deaths in Ireland.
+It has today been informed that nine people with COVID-19 have died.
+There has now been a total of 1,763 COVID-19 related deaths in Ireland.

-As of midnight Saturday, July 18, the HPSC has been notified of 10 confirmed cases of COVID-19.
-There is now a total of 25,760 confirmed cases of COVID-19 in Ireland.
+As of midnight Wednesday, July 22, the HPSC has been notified of seven confirmed cases of COVID-19.
+There is now a total of 25,826 confirmed cases of COVID-19 in Ireland.

 The HSE is working to identify any contacts the patients may have had to provide them with information and advice to prevent further spread.